Who5673/genpasswd/README.md

 - Install .deb file using gdebi or dpkg.
         **Using gdebi CLI: Open the Terminal (Ctrl+Alt+T or the Terminal icon) and execute this command:**
         `sudo gdebi /path/to/password-generate.deb # Can use relative path instead of absolute one`
-        **Using dpkg: Open the Terminal and execute this command:**:
-        `sudo dpkg -i /path/to/password-generate; sudo apt --fix-broken install # You can use --install instead of -i`
         **Using GDebi Package Installer** (`gdebi-gtk`) **,follow these methods:**
         - Step 1: After downloading that Debian Package, click the file icon (firefox)